Konamiman/MSX-UNAPI-specification/docs/TCP-IP UNAPI specification.md

 * Bit 6: Send and receive TCP urgent data
 * Bit 7: Explicitly set the PUSH * Bit when sending TCP data
 * Bit 8: Send data to a TCP connection before the ESTABLISHED state is reached
-* Bit 9: Flush the output buffer of a TCP connection
+* Bit 9: Discard data in the output buffer of a TCP connection
 * Bit 10: Open UDP connections
 * Bit 11: Open raw IP connections
-* Bit 12: Explicitly set the TTL and TOS for outgoing datagrams
+* Bit 12: Explicitly set the TTL and ToS for outgoing datagrams
 * Bit 13: Explicitly set the automatic reply to PINGs on or off
-* Bit 14: Automatically obtain the IP addresses, by using DHCP or an equivalent protocol
+* Bit 14: Automatically obtain the IP addresses, by using DHCP or an equivalent protocol (deprecated)
-* Bit 15: Unused
+* Bit 15: Get the TTL and ToS for outgoing datagrams

+The second set of capabilities flags (returned whe information block 4 is requested) is as follows.

+* Bit 0: Automatically obtain the local IP address, subnet mask and default gateway, by using DHCP or an equivalent protocol
+* Bit 1: Automatically obtain the IP addresses of the DNS servers, by using DHCP or an equivalent protocol
+* Bit 2: Manually set the local IP address
+* Bit 3: Manually set the peer IP address
+* Bit 4: Manually set the subnet mask IP address
+* Bit 5: Manually set the default gateway IP address
+* Bit 6: Manually set the primary DNS server IP address
+* Bit 7: Manually set the secondary DNS server IP address
+* Bit 8: Use [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) in TCP active connections
+* Bit 9: Use [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) in TCP passive connections
+* Bits 10-15: Unused

+Bit 14 of the primary set is deprecated and kept for compatibility with version 1.0 of the specification.
+It must be set if at least one of bits 0 and 1 of the secondary set is set.

 The **features flags** provide additional information about the internal working parameters of the implementation.
 These parameters have no direct influence on the